$L_\infty$-algebraic extensions of non-Lorentzian kinematical Lie algebras, gravities, and brane couplings: Non - ‐ Lorentzian gravities from - 𝐿∞‐ algebra extensions of kinematical Lie algebras

 \section{Non\texorpdfstring-{‐}Lorentzian gravities from \texorpdfstring{\(L_\infty\)-}{𝐿∞‐}algebra extensions of kinematical Lie algebras}

 It is well known that one can construct the kinematic data for Einstein gravity and Newtonian gravity by starting with gauging the Poincaré or Bargmann algebras and imposing certain constraints on the curvatures.
 In this section, we apply this procedure to the \(L_\infty\)-algebraic central extensions of kinematical Lie algebras to obtain kinematic data for gravitational theories.
-The fact that the algebras involved are more general \(L_\infty\)-algebras than Lie algebras results in the fact that we obtain in addition to the usual one-forms (vielbein, spin connection, etc.) we also obtain differential forms of various degrees.
+The fact that the algebras involved are more general \(L_\infty\)-algebras than Lie algebras results in the fact that we obtain differential forms of various degrees in addition to the usual one-forms (vielbein, spin connection, etc.).

 We restrict ourselves to constructing the kinematical data; we do not write down action principles or equations of motion.
 (For non-Lorentzian gravitational theories, there may be obstructions to writing down action principles \cite{Bergshoeff:2015uaa}.)